-(2) The contract note shall state whether it is in respect of a purchase, sale or exchange of securities and shall include -

-- (a) the name of the licensee and the address of the principal place at which it carries on business; - (b) where the licensee is acting as principal, a statement that it is so acting; - (c) the name and address of the person, if any, to whom the licensee is required to give the contract note and where different, the name of the person for whom the transaction was undertaken; - (d) the date of the contract, and the date on which the contract note is made out; - (e) the quantity and description of the securities that is the subject of the contract; - (f) the price per unit of the securities; - (g) the amount of consideration under the contract or, in the case of an exchange, sufficient particulars of the securities exchanged to identify them; - (h) the rate or amount of commission payable in respect of the contract; - (i) the amount of stamp duty, if any, payable in connection with the contract and, where applicable, in respect of the transfer; - (j) the date of settlement; - (k) such other information as may be prescribed.
+- (2) The contract note shall state whether it is in respect of a purchase, sale or exchange of securities and shall include- - (a) the name of the licensee and the address of the principal place at which it carries on business; - (b) where the licensee is acting as principal, a statement that it is so acting; - (c) the name and address of the person (if any) to whom the licensee is required to give the contract note and (where different) the name of the person for whom the transaction was undertaken; - (d) the date of the contract, and the date on which the contract note is made out: - (e) the quantity and description of the securities that are the subject of the contract;

+- (f) the price per unit of the securities; - (g) the amount of consideration under the contract or, in the case of an exchange, sufficient particulars of the securities exchanged to identify them; - (h) the rate or amount of commission payable in respect of the contract; - (i) the amount of stamp duty (if any), payable in connection with the contract and, where applicable, in respect of the transfer; - (i) the date of settlement; and - (k) such other information as may be prescribed.

-45. Customer's Property.
+Customer's property.

-(1) Money or other property held by a licensee on account of a customer shall not be available for payment of the debts of the licensee or liable to be paid or taken in execution under an order or process of any court against the licensee.

-(2) A licensee shall ensure the segregation and safekeeping of customers' money or securities held on behalf of customers.

-(3) A licensee who holds securities or assets for other persons shall account for them in the manner prescribed.
+- 45.-(1) Money or other property held by a licensee on account of a customer shall not be available for payment of the debts of the licensee or liable to be paid or taken in execution under an order or process of any court against the licensee. - (2) A licensee shall ensure the segregation and safekeeping of customers' money or securities held on behalf of customers - (3) A licensee who holds securities or assets for other persons shall account for them in the manner prescribed.

-46. Books and Records - General Standard.
+Books and records - general standard.

-- (1) A licensee shall- - (a) make and keep information and documents in such form and for such periods- - (i) as are reasonably necessary in the conduct of its business and operations, including to record compliance with all requirements imposed by statute or regulation on the licensee; and - (ii) as may be prescribed; and - (b) file with or deliver to the Commission any prescribed document or report.
+- 46.-(1) A licensee shall- - (a) make and keep information and documents in such form and for such periods-

-(2) The Commission may require a licensee to disseminate to the public any report filed with the Commission under sub-section (1) (b).

-- (3) The information in the report shall include the- - (a) name, address, telephone number and occupation of the person, or other particulars that are capable of establishing the identity of the person, from, to or through whom, or on whose behalf, the securities were acquired, disposed of, or were or are held; - (b) quantity of securities so acquired, disposed of or held; - (c) price of the transaction; - (d) instructions given to or by the person referred to in paragraph (a) in relation to the securities; - (e) date and time of the transaction; - (f) name of the individual, bank or brokerage house that dealt with the transaction; and - (g) name of the person authorised to transact the business.
+- (i) as are reasonably necessary in the conduct of its business and operations, including to record compliance with all requirements imposed by statute or regulation on the licensee; and - (ii) as may be prescribed; and - (b) file with or deliver to the Commission any prescribed document or report. - (2) The Commission may require a licensee to disseminate to the public any report filed with the Commission under subsection (1) (b). - (3) The information in the report shall include the- - (a) name, address, telephone number and occupation of the person, or other particulars that are capable of establishing the identity of the person, from, to or through whom, or on whose behalf, the securities were acquired, disposed of, or were or are held; - (b) quantity of securities so acquired, disposed of or held; - (c) price of the transaction; - (d) instructions given to or by the person referred to in paragraph (a) in relation to the securities; - (e) date and time of the transaction; - (f) name of the individual, bank or brokerage house that dealt with the transaction; and

-(4) A licensee shall deliver to the Commission a copy of, or an extract from, any information or document kept under this section upon receipt of a written request from the Commission.

-(5) A licensee shall preserve all records that it is required to keep for at least 7 years from the date on which they are made.

-(6) The records required to be maintained under this section shall at all reasonable times be open to inspection by the Commission or by an auditor or investigator appointed by the Commission.
+- (g) name of the person authorised to transact the business - (4) A licensee shall deliver to the Commission a copy of, or an extract from, any information or document kept under this section upon receipt of a written request from the Commission. - (5) A licensee shall preserve all records that it is required to keep for at least 7 years from the date on which they are made. - (6) The records required to be maintained under this section shall at all reasonable times be open to inspection by the Commission or by an auditor or investigator appointed by the Commission.

-47. Financial resources requirements.
+Financial resources requirements.